 I wanted a space for dialogue, not intellectualist discussions.
 I wanted a space in which to be vulnerable, honest, and personal.
 I wanted to learn from others who wanted the same.

 A Different Dialogue engages students, from one or more social identity groups, in facilitated dialogue about the similarities and differences of experience that exist within a group and/or between and across groups.
 The goal of A Different Dialogue is for students to develop comfort with, and skill for, discourse on difficult topics in order to foster positive, meaningful, and sustained cross-group relationships.

-Since 2010, A Different Dialogue has offered over 35 co-curricular dialogue sessions for students, focusing on topics ranging from Sexuality & Gender Identity; Race, Ethnicity, & Nationality; Social Class & Capital; Religion; and Ability and Disability.
-In Spring 2016 and Spring 2017, A Different Dialogue partnered with Dr. Leslie Hinkson to pilot a curricular version of A Different Dialogue, in which the students in Dr. Hinkson’s SOCI 244 course (“Engaging Difference: Race, Ethnicity, and Intergroup Dialogue”) participated in a staff-facilitated intergroup dialogue experience as an additional discussion component of the course.
+Beginning in 2010, A Different Dialogue has offered over 35 co-curricular, peer-facilitated dialogue sessions for students, focusing on topics ranging from Sexuality & Gender Identity; Race, Ethnicity & Nationality; Social Class & Capital; Religion; and Ability and Disability.
+In Spring 2016, A Different Dialogue partnered with the Dr. Leslie Hinkson and the Center for New Designs in Learning and Scholarship (CNDLS) to offer curricular dialogues, in which participated in a staff-facilitated intergroup dialogue experience as an additional discussion component of the course.

 The A Different Dialogue Program is a unique bridge program which allows student identity development to flourish within an academic setting.
 This program is made possible by a strong partnership established between the Center for New Designs in Learning & Scholarship and the Division of Student Affairs; allowing faculty, staff, and students to work collaboratively to develop a greater understanding of identity and inclusion.